 During reconstruction work a temporary station was located in this coach.
 October 25,1911.

 New GTR Sunnyside Station, from street level.
 May 4, 1915.

 Lots of people waiting in this old postcard view circa 1920.

 Guess everybody got on board!

 View from King Street looking westward.
-Next to station is lunch counter
+Next to station (right) is

-building.
-Station-like structure in background is streetcar waiting
+National Coffee Shop building.
+Station-like structure in background

-against station wall also signs at entrance CANADIAN NATIONAL TELEGRAMS
+telephone booths against station wall also signs at entrance